RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.10.0.md

 * Add support for ComfyUI workflows in JPEG files
 * Fixed errors reading Seed values larger than max INT
 * Fixed issues with Remove folders in Folder panel
+  * You can now remove root folders directly from the panel
+  * You can remove unavailable root folders from the panel
+* Added some useful buttons to the Folders panel header